Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/developer.md

    .\eng\run-dbup-migrations.ps1
    ```

+   :warning: you may wish to review the default configuration at the top of this
+   script to ensure that it is appropriate for your situation.

 4. Adjust AdminApp's `appsettings.SqlServer-SharedInstance.json` by setting the
    `ProductionOds` connection string to point to the
-   `EdFi_Ods_Populated_Template` database.\
+   `EdFi_Ods_Populated_Template` database.

-   :warning: _Make sure you don't commit this change to source control._
+   :warning: Make sure you don't commit this change to source control.

 5. Run Admin App from Visual Studio, choosing either the "Shared Instance (SQL
    Server)" profile (uses IIS Express) or "mssql-shared" profile (runs the
    Kestrel built-in web server).

-To reset the databases so that you start from a clean slate, re-run `initdev` and return to step 3 above.
+To reset the databases so that you start from a clean slate, re-run `initdev`
+and return to step 3 above.

 ### Year-Specific Mode